bshoshany/thread-pool/README.md

 Please note that these benchmarks are only intended to demonstrate that the package can provide a significant speedup, and it is highly recommended to perform your own benchmarks with your specific system, compiler, and code.

-Here we will present the results of the performance test running on a high-end desktop computer equipped with a 12-core / 24-thread AMD Ryzen 9 3900X CPU at 3.8 GHz and 32 GB of DDR4 RAM at 3600 MHz, compiled using [GCC](https://gcc.gnu.org/) v12.1.0 ([WinLibs build](https://winlibs.com/)) on Windows 11 build 22000.675 with the `-O3` compiler flag.
+Here we will present the results of the performance test running on a high-end desktop computer equipped with a 12-core / 24-thread AMD Ryzen 9 3900X CPU at 3.8 GHz and 32 GB of DDR4 RAM at 3600 MHz, compiled using [MSVC](https://docs.microsoft.com/en-us/cpp/) v19.32.31332 on Windows 11 build 22000.795 with the `/O2` compiler flag.
 The output was as follows:

 ```none
 ======================